How to Pack a 20ft Container

 Load heaviest cargo first, near the front

-Place the heaviest items on the floor at the front of the container (the wall-end).
+Place the heaviest items on the floor at the front of the container (the wall-end, opposite the doors).
 This keeps the center of gravity low and forward, which is critical for stability during sea transport.
-Distribute weight evenly across the floor — avoid concentrating all heavy cargo on one side.
-The maximum floor load is typically 3,000 kg/m² for standard containers.
+Distribute weight evenly across the floor left-to-right.
+The maximum floor load for standard dry containers is typically 3,000 kg/m² — calculate this for dense cargo.

 04